cawright-rh/devspace-on-openshift/README.md

 # Using Devspace with Openshift Internal Registry
+This repository uses the python example application from [devspace](https://devspace.sh/cli/docs/introduction)

 ## Devspace Initialization
 Initialization is not necessary if the devspace file already exists, the purpose of initializing is to generate the devspace file.